mdn/content/files/en-us/learn/html/introduction_to_html/the_head_metadata_in_html/index.md

 ---
-title: What’s in the head?
+title: What's in the head?
 Metadata in HTML
 slug: Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML
 tags:
   - Beginner